-Afterward, I downloaded the app of The Church of Almighty God and saw that it contained many books, hymns, movies, music videos and choral videos.
+Afterward, I downloaded the app ofand saw that it contained many books, hymns, movies, music videos and choral videos.
 The content of this app was so rich and abundant that I couldn’t take it all in.
 I obtained the watering and provision of God’s words and I felt as though I had entered the beautiful land of Canaan, and my parched spirit was satiated.
 As I read more and more of Almighty God’s words, I came to gradually understand such truths as the mystery of God’s three stages of work, the mystery of God’s incarnation, the significance of God’s name, and the inner truth about the Bible.
 From the bottom of my heart, I became certain that Almighty God is the second coming of the Lord Jesus, and I gladly accepted Almighty God’s work of the last days.

 One day, I returned home from work to find my husband once again watching TV, our children yet to finish their homework, and the place in a total mess.
 Fury erupted spontaneously in my mind, but just as I was about to lose my temper and rebuke my husband, I suddenly realized that this was not in keeping with God’s will, and so I hurriedly prayed and asked God to becalm my heart.
-I then went online and told Sister Zhang about the state I was in, and she read to me a passage of God’s words: “Once a man has status, he will often find it difficult to control his mood, and so he will enjoy seizing upon instances to express his dissatisfaction and vent his emotions; he will often flare up into rage for no apparent reason, so as to reveal his ability and let others know that his status and identity are different from those of ordinary people.
-Of course, corrupt people without any status will also frequently lose control.
-Their anger is frequently caused by damage to their individual benefits.
+I then went online and told Sister Zhang about the state I was in, and she read to me a passage of God’s words: “Once a man has status, he will often find it difficult to control his mood, and so he will enjoy seizing upon opportunities to express his dissatisfaction and vent his emotions; he will often flare up in rage for no apparent reason, so as to reveal his ability and let others know that his status and identity are different from those of ordinary people.
+Of course, corrupt people without any status also often lose control.
+Their anger is frequently caused by damage to their private interests.
 In order to protect their own status and dignity, corrupt mankind will frequently vent their emotions and reveal their arrogant nature” (“God Himself, the Unique II” in The Word Appears in the Flesh).

 Sister Zhang then gave fellowship, saying, “God’s words speak very clearly.
 What impels us to lose our temper is primarily our arrogant and self-important satanic nature.
 After we human beings were corrupted by Satan, our nature became exceedingly arrogant, self-important and self-righteous.
 We always want others to do what we say, and when other people say or do things which do not accord with our own ideas, we can’t help but get angry and chide them.
 This makes other people feel constrained by us, while we also live in pain, with no idea how to get along with others.
 God is the Creator and He rules the entire universe world.
 When God comes upon the earth to work and save humankind, however, He never conducts Himself like God, forcibly demanding that we do as He says.
 On the contrary, He expresses His words to water and provide for us in silence and obscurity, thus enabling our lives to grow.
 We corrupt human beings, however, no matter what our identity or status might be, and no matter what special skills we may have, are all just tiny created beings.
 And yet we always see ourselves as cleverer or better than others, and we always want others to do what we say—is this behavior not so completely arrogant and senseless?
 This is not how someone who believes in God acts!
 When we live by our arrogant disposition, people don’t want to associate with us, and God hates us!
 Therefore, we should seek the truth, pray and rely on God to resolve our arrogant disposition.
 When something happens and we want to get angry again, we must first quieten our hearts before God, pray to God, learn how to let go of ourselves and deny ourselves, and not deal with people by relying on our arrogant disposition.
 Only by doing this will we be able to get along peaceably with others.”